“Autism is part of my child, it’s not everything he is. My child is so much more than a diagnosis.”

 The books chosen for Sensory Storytime are the same books we would choose for a toddler or preschool storytime.
 They need to be colorful with simple text and a well-defined concept or a linear, easy-to-follow story.
 If we have a group of children who have difficulty sitting through even a few pages, we can paraphrase the text or use props such as handheld puppets to encourage engagement.

-Listed below are two books that were used for the first storytime of our spring/summer session.
+Listed below are two books that were used for the second storytime of our spring/summer session.
 Click onto the images below to find them in our library catalog.